-- The Arkansas Higher Education Coordinating Board has granted Ultimate Medical Academy certification to offer programs by distance technology. - Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution or program.
-Such certification merely indicates that certain criteria have been met as required under the rules and regulations implementing institutional and program certification as defined in Arkansas Code § 6-61-301.
+- The Arkansas Higher Education Coordinating Board has granted Ultimate Medical Academy certification to offer programs by distance technology. - Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution, course or degree program.
+Such certification merely indicates that certain minimum standards have been met under the rules and regulations of institutional certification as defined in Arkansas Code § 661-301. - The student should be aware that these degree programs may not transfer.
+The transfer of course/degree credit is determined by the receiving institution.